• Skip to primary navigation

 • If you still have chocolate chunks in your ganache, heat in the microwave on low power for 5 seconds.

-• Stir until chocolate chunks melt.
+• Stir until the chocolate chunks melt.

-• Don’t over-heat or your ganache will get oily.
-If this happens, you can stir a 1/2-1 tablespoon of cold cream until your ganache is smooth.
+• Don't overheat or your ganache will get oily.
+If this happens, you can stir a ½-1 tablespoon of cold cream until your ganache is smooth.

 Once the ganache is smooth, allow it to cool for 5-10 minutes until it thickens just slightly.

-Frosting the brownie:
+Frost the brownie:

 • Set a piece of parchment or wax paper on your work surface.